friendica/friendica-addons/openidconnect/README.md

 ## Features

 - SSO login via OpenID Connect compatible providers (Keycloak, Auth0, etc.)
+- Optional transparent browser SSO from the Friendica login page
 - Automatic account creation on first login
 - Automatic account linking for pre-existing local accounts when the email matches and the account is not already linked
 - Avatar synchronization from identity provider